-- Sit on Referral Order panels and guide young offenders to repair damage they may have done, enhance learning, carry out community reparation activities. - To volunteer with YOT you will need to undertake additional induction trainingdetails of this will be provided once you have completed the children's services volunteer induction.
+- Sit on Referral Order panels and guide young offenders to repair damage they may have done, enhance learning, carry out community reparation activities. - To volunteer with youth justice, you will need to undertake additional induction training- details of this will be provided once you have completed the children's support and protection service volunteer induction.